wishkit/wishkit-ios/README.md

 https://github.com/wishkit/wishkit-ios.git
 ```

-2. Import it and configure it with your API Key that you will find in your admin dashboard on <a href="https://wishkit.io/dashboard" target="_blank">wishkit.io</a>
+2. Import and configure it with your API Key.
+You can find your API key in your admin dashboard on <a href="https://wishkit.io/dashboard" target="_blank">wishkit.io</a>
 ```swift
 import WishKit

 WishKit.configure(with: "your_api_key")
 ```

 3. Done!
-Now you can just present the ViewController.
+Now you can just present the view controller.
 ```swift
 present(WishKit.viewController, animated: true)
 ```